 The ACLU-DC is an affiliate office of the American Civil Liberties Union, a national nonprofit organization devoted to the protection of civil liberties and civil rights through litigation, legislation, and public education.
-The ACLU-DC works primarily on issues that directly impact people who live in, work in, and visit the District of Columbia, and also on challenges to certain federal government policies and practices where they fall within the jurisdiction of the D.C. federal courts.
+The ACLU-DC works primarily on issues that directly impact people who live in, work in, and visit the District of Columbia, and also on challenges to certain federal government policies and practices within the jurisdiction of D.C. federal courts.

 NATURE OF FELLOWSHIP

 We seek an attorney who has a passion for defending civil rights and civil liberties and is committed to serving the public interest.
 The Dunn Fellow will work full-time in the ACLU-DC Legal Department under the supervision of experienced civil rights litigators, who are deeply committed to providing comprehensive feedback and mentorship.
 Primary responsibilities include interviewing witnesses and potential clients; conducting legal research in support of both litigation and policy initiatives; investigating potential cases including through public records requests; taking and responding to discovery; and drafting complaints, motions, and other litigation documents.
 The Fellow will also support the Policy Department as a part of the ACLU-DC’s integrated advocacy, particularly where bills before the D.C.
 Council relate to current or potential ACLU-DC litigation.